ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Methodology

-The TDA module is embedded within the ISTA adapters from the event-SNN to the RGB-ANN branch, as shown in \cref{eq:ista-adapter}, aligning the multi-step sparse codes with the single-step ANN representation during feature adaptation.
-By applying temporal downsampling in the latent sparse space, the TDA module improves memory efficiency while allowing semantic temporal fusion.
+As shown in \cref{eq:ista-adapter}, The TDA module is embedded within the ISTA adapters from the Event-SNN to the RGB-ANN branch.
+It aligns the multi-step sparse codes with the single-step ANN representation during feature adaptation.
+Applying temporal downsampling in the latent sparse space enables efficient semantic temporal fusion while reducing memory cost.
+The TDA module refines basic temporal averaging through a minimalist design, prioritizing ISTA-based feature adaptation while balancing temporal aggregation and multi-layer integration efficiency.